Small arms and light weapons: United Nations SALW control efforts

 Small arms and light weapons are used in conflicts around the world, causing injury and death.
 Small arms control was first broached by UN Resolution A/RES/46/36 (December 1991), which was expanded upon by A/RES/50/70 (January 1996).
 This latter resolution mandated a panel of experts to research the type of small arms and light weapons being used in the world's conflicts and to study which weapons might apply to fall under an arms control regime.
 The recommendations of expert reports returned to the General Assembly, A/52/298 (1997) and A/54/258 (1999) led to a July 2001 United Nations Conference on the Illicit Trade in Small Arms, with a follow-up in July 2006.

 On 26 September 2013 the UN Security Council passed Resolution 2117, which urged nations to remain committed to small arms embargoes and SALW control protocols.

 Work on SALW via the United Nations is coordinated by the Office for Disarmament Affairs (UNODA), though the UN Coordinating Action on Small Arms (CASA) mechanism, which comprises 21 UN departments and agencies working on different aspects of small arms and light weapons control.
 The United Nations Institute for Disarmament Research (UNIDIR), carries out research in arms control affairs and has published many articles and books related to small arms and light weapons.

 On 2 April 2013, the UN General Assembly voted overwhelmingly to adopt the Arms Trade Treaty (ATT) to govern the legal international trade in many types of conventional weapons, from warships and aircraft to small arms and light weapons.
 A basic obligation of the treaty is that all States Parties should establish or maintain controls in the area.
 In this way, the treaty also helps the international community to address unregulated or illegal trade in conventional weapons.
 The treaty opened for signature on 3 June 2013.
 To date, two-thirds of UN member states have signed the treaty (130 states), and 72 have ratified it.
 The treaty entered into force on 24 December 2014.

 Global distribution of small arms

 In 2018, Small Arms Survey reported that there are over one billion small arms distributed globally, of which 857 million (about 85 percent) are in civilian hands.
 U.S. civilians alone account for 393 million (about 46 percent) of the worldwide total of civilian held firearms.
 This amounts to "120.5 firearms for every 100 residents."
-The world's armed forces control about 133 million (about 13 percent) of the global total of small arms, of which over 43 percent belongs to two countries – the Russian Federation (30.3 million) and China (27.5 million).
-Law enforcement agencies control about 23 million (about 2 percent) of the global total of small arms.
+The world's armed forces control about 133 million (about 13 percent) of the global total of small arms, of which over 43 percent belongs to two countries – the Russian Federation (30.3 million) and the People's Republic of China (27.5 million).
+Law enforcement agencies control about 22.7 million (about 2 percent) of the global total of small arms.